api2cart/javascript-sdk/docs/ProductApi.md

-  'availSale': false, // Boolean | Specifies the set of available/not available products for sale 'findValue': "bundled-item-123-", // String | Entity search that is specified by some value 'findWhere': "sku", // String | Child products search that is specified by field 'reportRequestId': "105245017661", // String | Report request id 'disableReportCache': false, // Boolean | Disable report cache for current request 'useLatestApiVersion': true, // Boolean | Use the latest platform API version 'returnGlobal': false // Boolean | Determines the type of products to be returned.
+  'availSale': false, // Boolean | Specifies the set of available/not available products for sale 'findValue': "bundled-item-123-", // String | Entity search that is specified by some value 'findWhere': "sku", // String | Child products search that is specified by field 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'returnGlobal': false, // Boolean | Determines the type of products to be returned.
 If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
-};
+  'responseFields': "{result{children{id,parent_id,sku,upc,images,combination}}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all
+  'reportRequestId': "105245017661", // String | Report request id
+  'disableReportCache': false, // Boolean | Disable report cache for current request 'useLatestApiVersion': true // Boolean | Use the latest platform API version };
 apiInstance.productChildItemList(opts, (error, data, response) => {
   if (error) {